-FdSc Sport Coaching, Science and Performance
+FdSc Sport Coaching, Science and Performance (Awarded by Newman University)

 The programme has been designed to prepare students for 21st century employment, enabling contemporary issues to be incorporated into learning and reflecting the complex environment that we live in.
 In addition, students will have the opportunity to develop skills such as those of analysis, evaluation, critical argument alongside problem solving and communication skills.